 The School of Pharmacy offers the Doctor of Pharmacy (Pharm.D.) as its single professional degree.
-The Pharm.
-D. is a 4-year professional program, requiring at least two years of pre-porfessional studies that may be completed at any accredited college or university.
+The Pharm.D. is a 4-year professional program, requiring at least two years of pre-professional studies that may be completed at any accredited college or universityt.

-The School of Pharmacy will accept its first class of 55 full time students into the professional program beginning Fall, 1996.
-Continuing Education courses for pharmacists practicing in the Panhandle will begin in January, 1996.
+The School of Pharmacy will accept its first class of 65 full time students in the professional program this Fall.
+1996.
+Continuing Education courses for pharmacists practicing in the Panhandle will begin in January, 1997.

 When fully operational after the turn of the 21st Century, the School of Pharmacy is expected to have more than 350 students enrolled in professional and post-graduate programs.
 Eventually, the School of Pharmacy will employ approximately 45 full-time equivalent faculty, 14 post-doctoral pharmacy residents and 15 graduate teaching and research assistants.
-Approximately 35 to 50 staff will be employed.
+Approximately 35 to 50 staff will also be employed.

-The School of Pharmacy will be located in a 102,000 sq. ft. building under construction on the Amarillo campus of the Texas Tech University Health Sciences Center, 1500 Coulter Drive.
-The building, provided through funds donated by the people of Amarillo, began construction in March, 1995, with an expected occupancy date of April/May, 1996.
+The School of Pharmacy moved into their 102,000 sq. ft. building on the Amarillo campus of the Texas Tech University Health Sciences Center in early May.
+The building located at 1300 Coulter Road, was provided by funds donated by the Amarillo Community.